UppercaseTyler/Doodah-tv/README.md

 ## Overview

-Doodah TV is a self-hosted application that discovers and organizes public livestreams (such as zoo cams, aquarium cams, and other webcams) and exposes them as standards-based IPTV channels.
+Doodah TV is a lightweight IPTV backend that turns live internet streams into television channels.
+It aggregates streams from multiple providers, resolves dynamic URLs (such as YouTube live streams), generates M3U playlists and XMLTV guides, and exposes stable channel endpoints for Plex, Jellyfin, Threadfin, and other IPTV clients.

 For Doodah TV playlists, Threadfin should use:

 EPG Source: XEPG

+## Features

+- Live IPTV channel generation
+- XMLTV guide generation
+- Stable HTTP channel endpoints
+- Provider architecture for multiple stream types
+- Static HLS support
+- YouTube Live support via yt-dlp
+- Automatic YouTube URL resolution
+- Docker deployment
+- Plex and Threadfin compatible

 ## Added a channel but it doesn't appear in Plex?